shaundawson/Asos-Scraper/README.md

 3. Download ChromeDriver: https://sites.google.com/a/chromium.org/chromedriver/downloads
 4. Add the WebDriver to your PATH:
     - Windows: add the path to the WebDriver executable to the PATH environment variable
+    - Mac/Linux: add the path to the WebDriver executable to your .bash_profile or .bashrc file
 5. Clone the repository: git clone https://github.com/shaundawson/Asos-Scraper.git
 6. Navigate to the project directory: cd Asos-Scraper